Chemical Proteomics

 Please feel free to contact us (massimiliano.gaetani@ki.se) and come visit us at KI Biomedicum.
 You will receive consultation free of charge, finding out about feasibility, details and better solutions for your project or your potential one.

-ChemProt is also the national facility expert of Chemical Proteomics within the Swedish infrastructure for biological mass spectrometry (BioMS).
+ChemProt is also the national unit expert of Chemical Proteomics within the Swedish infrastructure for biological mass spectrometry (BioMS).
 ChemProt is responsible for the entire Chemical Proteomics technology and also provider of protein structural analysis through HDX-MS. Through BioMS and SciLifeLab we can support your project and cover relevant costs of it by national funding.

-To book services of our facility please create a new application at the BioMS portal and when requested in the application form please select “Chemical Proteomics” as technology and then add “M.Gaetani” as BioMS contact.
+To book services of our unit please create a new application at the BioMS portal and when requested in the application form please select “Chemical Proteomics” as technology and then add “M.Gaetani” as BioMS contact.

 Services